Barcelona On A Budget

 For those who have ruled out dining-out, a trip to the Boqueria food market on the Ramblas is a perfect solution.
 It will allow you to kill two birds with one stone - taking in one of Barcelona's top tourist attraction whilst purchasing a picnic lunch.
 This is one of Europe's largest and most famous food markets and is the home of many of the world's most weird and wonderful consumables.

 As a popular tourist attraction, only the most savvy will succeed in getting the lowest prices for the highest quality.
 The top tip is to head to the back of the market.
 Many people are tempted to mill around the front areas, where displays of bright and tropical fruits lure drooling tourists.
 Stalls towards the back of the market are popular amongst locals and offer fair prices.
 Also remember that the products on display are not necessarily what you will find in your shopping bag.
 Always ensure that you check the product that you have been given before leaving the stall and do not be afraid to question the standard if you are not satisfied.
-The stallholder will respect your nous.
+The stallholder will respect your common sense.

-Boqueria Food Market
+La Boqueria Market

 Metro: Liceu (Green Line, L3)